-- Staff undertook assessments of people's care and support needs before they began using the service. - Pre-admission assessments were used to develop a more detailed care plan for each person.
-This included clear guidance for staff to help them understand how people liked and needed their care and support to be provided. - Documentation confirmed people were involved, where possible, in the formation of an initial care plan.
+• Staff undertook assessments of people's care and support needs before they began using the service.

+• Pre-admission assessments were used to develop a more detailed care plan for each person.
+This included clear guidance for staff to help them understand how people liked and needed their care and support to be provided.

+• Documentation confirmed people and relatives were involved in the formation of an initial care plan.
 This enabled staff to have the correct information, to ensure they could meet people's needs.
-A member of staff told us, "There is a structured approach to new admissions into the home".
+A relative told us, "We did the care plan together at the beginning".